jdrussett/DevLearningNotes/MarkdownSampleReferece.md

 ###### Heading 6 (smallest)

 Paragraph one.
-Separate from the next paragraph with more than one space.
+Separate from the next paragraph with more than one carriage return.

 Paragraph two.

-Inserting line break - ending this line with two or more spaces.
+Inserting line break - ending this line with two or more spaces, and beginning next text on a new line.
 New line.

 **Bolded text**